-If you’re looking for ways to make your music or a song sound more unique, adding effects like reverb and changing the speed can be great ways to do it.
+Looking for ways to make your music or a song sound more unique?
+Adding effects like reverb and changing the speed can be great ways to do it.
 These effects can help create a more ethereal soundscape for your song.

 You can also use them to add drama or suspense, by making the tempo slower or adding sudden changes.
 This has become a popular thing to do on social media in recent years.
 And so many people are seeking to learn how to slow and reverb songs.